 - Staff and patrons are required to log in to the Service NSW app and complete the Covid Safe Check-In every day they enter the hotel

-- Patrons are to maintain a physical distance of at least 1.5 metres from others
+- Patrons are encouraged to maintain a physical distance of at least 1.5 metres from others

 - Staff and patrons who are symptomatic or unwell must not enter the venue

-- Staff and patrons must use hand sanitiser before entering the venue and will find hand sanitiser for use in all areas of the hotel
+- Staff and patrons are encouraged to use hand sanitiser before entering the venue and will find hand sanitiser for use in all areas of the hotel